 The EU technical measure regulations, which covers all marine mammals listed under the Habitats Directive Annexes II and IV and seabirds covered by the Birds Directive, prohibits their capture and where captured requires their prompt release.
-Monitoring and reporting requirements also apply to marine mammals and seabirds as referred to in the previous sub-clause.
+Monitoring and reporting requirements also apply to marine mammals and seabirds as referred to in F1.1.

-Pelagic trawlers or purse seines are not known to cause significant bycatch of ETP in the offshore fishery in the Baltic Sea but there is some evidence of interaction.
-Measures are in place to minimise mortality.
+Pelagic trawlers are not known to cause significant bycatch of ETP in the offshore fishery in the Baltic Sea but there is some evidence of interaction.
+Measures are in place to minimise mortality including area closures (e.g. offshore from mouth of Oder), ban on fishing in inshore areas in certain locations as well as monitoring requirements, marine protected areas designated for ETP species, a ban on capture of ETP and where this occurs their prompt release.
 Clause F1.3 is met